Hi-Angel/notes-backup/vmware.md

 Some things are not intuitive, so warrant a place in notes.

+## Installation

+1. Install at least one ESXi, because vCenter is installed over it.
+2. Run a GTK app from the vCenter ISO file, and as part of setting up you write the ESXi IP address and password.

+    Among steps the only one worth mentioning is setting up "SSO".
+It will be used as part of the username to log into vCenter.
+So if your domain was chosen to be `foo.local`, then the username will be `administrator@foo.local`.
+3. Prev. step has only created a VM with vCenter on the ESXi, but no ESXi is managed just yet.
+Now you open the vCenter address *(if you use DHCP, you can look it up by opening the vCenter VM console in the ESXi, address should appear there)*.
+Then in vCenter:
+   1. Click its IP address and chose `New Datacenter…`.
+Follow steps to create it.
+   2. For every ESXi you want to add: Click the datacenter → `Add Host…`.
+As part of steps point out the ESXi address.

 ## Adding a new network

 1. Click a node out of the cluster *(e.g. 1.1.1.1)*